 Donald Healey designed the Austin-Healey Sprite as an open, small sports car.
 The car was introduced in 1958 by BMC (British Motor Corporation) as a rather small, low-cost open sports car developed for that market segment that was left open after the pre-war Austin Seven was taken out of production.
+So let’s take a closer look at the Austin-Healey Sprite (Bugeye).

 The Austin-Healey Sprite used an updated version of Austin’s A-Series engine as well as a large number of other components used in already existing cars to keep the cost as minimal as possible.